Optimizing Hyperparameters in Hybrid Search Systems

 We create both sparse and dense representations for the corpus:

-# Extract texts and IDs
+# Extract text and IDs from the corpus

 texts = [doc['text'] for doc in filtered_corpus]